ONElua/AdrenalineBubbleManager/README.md

 ### Changelog 5.04 ###
 - Now you can disable the 8bit image conversion when creating or editing ABM bubbles.<br>
 *NOTE: You must be sure the images you are using are in compatible format, otherwise the bubble will fail.
 Enter the submenu to change this settings with start.<br>
-- Some changes in the list of Inject Imgs.<br>
+- Some changes in the list of Inject Images.<br>

 ### Changelog 5.03 ###
 - New option to set default pic0 and bg0 images and your own xml file for your bubbles (up to 5 sets provided by you: ux0:ABM/Set1 to ux0:ABM/Set5).<br>